keithyin/pytorch-RL/DDPG/README.md

     * BN : affine=True, doesn't work
     * without BN: worked
 * moving average decay : 0.999(good, more stable), 0.99(bad)
+    * it seems that we should update target-net more slowly

 ## details
 this program has been debugged 2 weeks, finally get it works, there is a lot of details to keep in mind: